mvolkmann/blog/src/flutter.md

 `WidgetSpan` objects represent a tree of widgets.
 This means it is possible for a `RichText` widget to render runs of both text and other widgets.
+The `WidgetSpan` constructor takes a `child` argument that specifies a widget to render and an `alignment` argument that specifies how to align the widget vertically with respect to text specified in `TextSpan` objects.

 Providing a `List` of text spans enables specifying different styling for each.
 The styling of each text span defaults to the styling of its parent.